History of Art - FAQs (From 10,000 BCE)

 Post-Modernism is a late 20th Century style and conceptual theory in the arts and architecture, characterized by a general distrust of ideologies as well as a controversial view of what constitutes art.
 For a full explanation, see: Postmodernist Art: A Guide.

 Minimalism (1960s) is a style of art (and architecture) characterized by extreme simplicity of form and a deliberate lack of expressive content.
 Minimalist artists were only interested in presenting a pure "idea".
 The reaction to this highly intellectual style, was Post-Minimalism (1971 onwards).
 The latter shifted the focus from the purity of the idea, to how it is conveyed.
 For more, see: Minimalism.

 Graffiti Art sprang up in various American cities, especially on New York subway trains, during the 1970s and 1980s.
 It is also referred to as "Spraycan Art" and "Aerosol Art".
 It voiced the frustrations of urban minorities in a form of art that did not seek to please the general public.
 For a fuller account, see: Graffiti Art.

 The Young British Artists (YBAs) were a group of contemporary artists - mostly graduates of Goldsmiths College in London - who were heavily sponsored by millionaire art collector Charles Saatchi and gained considerable media coverage for their shocking artworks (Britart) that dominated British art during the 1990s.
 Important members were Damien Hirst (b.1965) and Tracey Emin (b.1963).
 For a fuller account, see: Young British Artists (Britart).

-For a list of the top best-selling contemporary artists, based on the 2008 annual Artprice survey of the global art market (July 2007 - June 2008), see: Top 20 Contemporary Artists.
+For a list of the top 200 contemporary artists, see: Top 200 Contemporary Artists.

-For more about the evolution of the fine arts, see: Art Encyclopedia.
+For more questions about the evolution of the fine arts, see: Homepage.